gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 The HDI Deployer is packaged into the `db` module of the MTA.
 So, in order to use a new HDI Deployer, you need to reference a new version of the HDI Deployer in the `db` module's `package.json` file.

-The HDI Deployer supports HANA 1 SPS11/SPS12 and HANA 2.
-The HDI Deployer assumes that for newer versions of HANA, a corresponding version of the HANA Service Broker is used to create the CF/XSA service bindings.
+The HDI Deployer supports SAP HANA 1 SPS11/SPS12 and SAP HANA 2.
+The HDI Deployer assumes that for newer versions of SAP HANA, a corresponding version of the SAP HANA Service Broker is used to create the CF/XSA service bindings.

 Note: The HDI Deployer assumes ownership of the `src/`, `cfg/`, and `lib/` folders in the bound target HDI container.
 Binding more than 1 instance of the HDI Deployer to the same HDI container as the target container, e.g. the `db` modules of 2 MTAs or 2 applications are bound to the same HDI container as the target container, is not supported and results in undefined behavior.